-- Company law requires the Directors to prepare financial statements for each financial year.
-Under that law, they are required to prepare the financial statements in accordance with UK adopted International Accounting Standards (IASs).
+Company law requires the Directors to prepare financial statements for each financial year.
+Under that law, they are required to prepare the financial statements in accordance with UK adopted International Accounting Standards (IASs) in conformity with the requirements of the Companies Act 2006.
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.
-In preparing these financial statements the Directors are required to: - select suitable accounting policies in accordance with International Accounting Standard 8: Accounting Policies, Changes in Accounting Estimates and Errors and then apply them consistently; - present information, including accounting policies, in a manner that provides relevant, reliable, comparable and understandable information;
+In preparing these financial statements the Directors are required to: